Expand Your CMS Capabilities with Our Plugin Store

 What's the difference between ROAS and ROI?

-ROAS measures return from advertising only (Revenue from Ads / Cost of Ads), while ROI includes broader costs like product, staff, logistics, etc.
+ROAS measures return from advertising only: Revenue from Ads / Cost of Ads.
+ROI looks wider and includes broader business costs such as product, staff, logistics, and operations.
+ROAS is great for channel-level decisions; ROI is better for understanding overall business profitability.

 How do I know if my ad campaign is profitable?